Cheshire

 The ACCT process at HMP Styal is ineffective for preventing self-harm, lacking therapeutic mental health input.
 The prison holds many complex patients requiring hospital-level care, with slow transfer processes, risking future deaths.

-HMPPS has provided national safety team support to HMP Styal, delivering a local safety summit and upskilling staff on self-harm and suicide risk awareness.
-The Governor and healthcare provider will …
+Following a cluster of self-inflicted deaths, the national safety team has provided support to HMP/YOI Styal, including a local safety summit and staff upskilling on suicide and self-harm awareness.
+The Governor and mental healthcare provider will review the process for involving mental health services in ACCT cases.

 Victor Knowles